Astros vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 162 hits with 26 doubles, three triples, four home runs, 31 walks and 57 RBI.
-He's also stolen one base.
+- Arraez has put up 163 hits with 26 doubles, three triples, five home runs and 31 walks.
+He has driven in 58 runs with one stolen base.

 Arraez Recent Games